-The vast majority of people who come and see me in my therapy centre in Wilmslow want me to get rid of something for them.
+The vast majority of people who come and see me in my therapy centre in Cheadle want me to get rid of something for them.
 They want me to get rid of their anger, anxiety, sadness, grief, depression, jealousy or other unwanted feeling.

 This makes complete sense.
 Humans don’t like pain.
 We want to get rid of it.
 I will invite each one of them, and you reading this blog post, to connect with the other side of that coin.